-CPU/PCI Frequency (MHz) (when CPU Speed is set to [Manual])
+CPU/PCI Frequency (MHz)

 This feature tells the clock generator what frequency to send to the system bus and PCI bus.
 The bus frequency (external frequency) multiplied by the bus multiple equals the CPU speed.

 CPU/Memory Frequency Ratio [Auto]